-3. If you are using external Lens Control Motors (LCMs) mounted on the head, bolt the mounting rods onto the head, then mount the LCMs onto the rods in approximately the correct position.
+2. If you are using an external Lens Control Motor (LCM) mounted on the head, bolt the mounting rod onto the head, then mount the LCM onto the rod in approximately the correct position.
 You can fine-tune the position later.

-4. Place the camera on the platform, move the camera forward or backward to balance the platform in Tilt, then insert the camera mounting bolts under the platform and into the bottom of the camera housing and tighten firmly.
+3. Place the camera on the platform, move the camera forward or backward to balance the platform in Tilt, then insert the camera mounting bolt under the platform and into the bottom of the camera housing and tighten firmly.

-- You normally mount the camera with the lens pointing through the Roll Ring, but you can mount it backwards (pointing away from the ring) if you want. - 5.
-If you are using head-mounted Lens Control Motors (LCMs), adjust their position on the rods so that the LCM gears mesh firmly with the lens gears.
+4. If you are using a head-mounted Lens Control Motor (LCM), adjust its position on the rod so that the LCM gear meshes firmly with the lens gear.